w3f/polkadot-wiki/docs/learn/learn-DOT.md

 ## Obtaining Testnet Tokens

 DOT are required to make transactions on the Polkadot network.
-Testnet tokens exist on copies of the Polkadot network (or its parachains) and do not have any value besides allowing you to experiment with the network.
+Tokens on Polkadot's Testnets like Westend and Rococo do not have any value besides allowing you to experiment with the features on the network.

 ### Getting Tokens on the Westend Testnet